valtterivalo/intellea/docs/design_document.md

 ---

 ### **Summary**
-*Cognition* rethinks how people engage with LLMs to learn new concepts.
+*Intellea* rethinks how people engage with LLMs to learn new concepts.
 By shifting from text to visual interactivity, we help users understand faster, remember longer, and stay engaged.
 This is a visual language for AI assistance—built for the way humans actually learn.